Supplements for Common Cold

 What supplements have the strongest evidence for Common Cold?

 No supplements currently have strong (Tier-A) evidence for Common Cold.
-The best-supported supplements are: Zinc (moderate evidence), Vitamin C (moderate evidence), Garlic (weak evidence).
+The best-supported supplements are: Zinc (moderate evidence), Vitamin C (moderate evidence), Garlic (insufficient evidence).

 How many supplements have been studied for Common Cold?